shazow/everything/laser-eyes.md

 bordering on pain, but simultaneously distracted by the complete loss of vision.
 It didn't feel so much as a fundamental loss of vision but more that my vision was obstructed, like when you close your eyes.
-With everything in place, I was swivled under the flap-creating laser and was told to try to stare at the subtle blinking orange light—the only thing I could see among my otherwise absence of vision.
+With everything in place, I'm swivled under the flap-creating laser and told to try to stare at the subtle blinking orange light—the only thing I could see among my otherwise absence of vision.